 Desert Botanical Garden

 Along the Garden’s five thematic paths, you’ll see unique and beautiful plants that thrive in some of the world’s hottest, most arid climates.
 Enjoy lunch at the on-site Gertrude’s restaurant and be sure to stop by the Garden Shop for desert-inspired art and gifts.

 This eclectic treasure, created by the late Italian architect Paolo Soleri, is part art studio and part architectural experiment.
 Cosanti features earth-formed concrete domes that seem to defy gravity as they provide an enchanting backdrop for Soleri’s melodious bronze windbells.
 Call ahead for bronze pour times and experience the creative process in action!

 The curative properties of Sonoran Desert botanicals have been celebrated for centuries – most recently at Scottsdale’s award-winning resort spas.
 Here, innovative treatments blend indigenous ingredients and traditional Native American healing techniques with modern-day indulgences that will leave you feeling oh-so-relaxed.

 Located a few minutes south of Old Town, Los Sombreros serves authentic cuisine in a rustic, cantina-style house.
-Start with their classic homemade guacamole, then move on to specialties like crab enchiladas, mole poblano and slow-roasted pork carnitas.
-And no matter how full you are, don’t pass up a slice of decadent Mexican chocolate pie.
+Start with their classic ceviche or homemade guacamole, then move on to specialties like slow-roasted pork carnitas, mole poblano and Camarones al Tequila (tequila-flamed shrimp).
+And no matter how full you are, don’t pass up a slice of decadent Mexican chocolate cream pie.